blankenberg/anvio.org/help/7/programs/anvi-script-fix-homopolymer-indels/index.md

 ```

 {:.warning}
-Please note that INDEL errors associated with homopolymers are only a subset of errors that will casue frameshifts and impact amino acid sequences.
+Please note that INDEL errors associated with homopolymers are only a subset of errors that will cause frameshifts and impact amino acid sequences.

 ## Homopolymer length